 Method - Rebase to the NET

-Rebasing the table to the NET will force the NET to be 100%, see How to Rebase Questions.
-After running the automation, a new version of the question will be created where respondents not included in the NET will have missing data.
+Rebasing the table to the NET will force the NET to be 100%; see How to Rebase Questions.
+After running the automation, Displayr will create a new version of the question in which respondents not included in the NET will have missing data.

 Method - Create a NET Filter